Ojerinde/Ojerinde/README.md

 #
 <h1 align="center"> Hi there; welcome 👋🏾</h1>

-<h3 align="center">Joel is an Electrical and Electronic Engineering student who also works as a Full Stack Web Developer with a focus on Frontend development.
+<h3 align="center">Joel is an Electrical and Electronic Engineering student, a Technical Writer, and a Full Stack Web Developer focusing on Frontend development.
 He is skilled in writing clean, understandable, and maintainable code</h3>

 <!--
 <a href="https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044">![udacity](https://user-images.githubusercontent.com/70530526/184998992-6c1d8bd1-708c-43de-895a-dbfaa2758e3b.png)</a>